jaros1/gofreerev-fb/README.md

 =========

 I could need some help with:
 - Styling.
-Responsive layout implemented, but no other styling
+Responsive layout implemented, but no other styling.
 - Gems.
 I have implemented "show-more-rows" ajax expanding pages.
-It should be possible this feature to a gem
+It should be possible to move this feature to a gem so that it can be used in other projects.